platformio/platformio-docs/faq.rst

 Method 1
 ''''''''

-You can add PlatformIO exexcutables' directory to the PATH environmental variable.
+You can add PlatformIO executables' directory to the PATH environmental variable.
 This method will allow you to execute ``platformio`` commands from any terminal emulator as long as you're logged in as the user PlatformIO is installed and configured for.

 If you use Bash as your default shell, you can do it by editing either ``~/.profile`` or ``~/.bash_profile`` and adding the following line: